kellerd/DPI/README.md

 ## Troubleshooting

 * **fake not found** - If you fail to execute `fake` from command line after installing it as a global tool, you might need to add it to your `PATH` manually: (e.g. `export PATH="$HOME/.dotnet/tools:$PATH"` on unix) - [related GitHub issue](https://github.com/dotnet/cli/issues/9321)

+# SAFE Template

+This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
+It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
+If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?